Welcome to the most complete guide to the best landmarks in Madrid.

 It now houses the Spanish Ministry for Foreign Affairs but it was used as a jail until the reign of Philip IV of Spain.

-Some prisoners in this jail were Lope de Vega, Espronceda, and the general Rafael del Riego.
+Some prisoners in this jail were Lope de Vega, Espronceda, and General Rafael del Riego.

 In 1996, the Palace was declared a Site of Cultural Interest.